bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 The finished product is now in the **cross** subdirectory (or whatever BULILDHOST_DEST is set to).
-If this data needs to be transferred to the Seagate Central as part of the manual installation procedure then rename that directory to descriptive name and then create an archive.
+If this data needs to be transferred to the Seagate Central as part of the manual installation procedure then rename that directory to a descriptive name and then create an archive.
 For example

      mv cross seagate-central-samba